 The Act requires the Government to produce “carbon budgets”2, advised by the Climate Change Committee.
 These budgets cap greenhouse gas emissions from economic sectors including the energy sector over successive five-year periods.

-Moreover, the recent Green Paper “Building our Industrial Strategy” reiterated the Government’s commitment to meeting the targets under the Act and to reducing the costs of achieving the UK’s energy-sector decarbonisation goals.5
+Moreover, the recent Green Paper “Building our Industrial Strategy” reiterated the Government’s commitment to meeting the targets under the Act and to reducing the costs of achieving the UK’s energy-sector decarbonization goals.5

-UK participation in EU funding programmes and collaborative partnerships after Brexit, including in those for clean energy, will require agreement with EU partners to be reached during Article 50 negotiations.
+UK participation in EU funding programs and collaborative partnerships after Brexit, including in those for clean energy, will require agreement with EU partners to be reached during Article 50 negotiations.